-- Importing Into a SketchUp Model
+- Importing Plants and Reference Notes Into a SketchUp Model

 - Related Videos

-Open the Land F/X Import tool:
+Open a new or existing SketchUp model, then open the Land F/X Projects tool:

 LandFX toolbar, Import Plants button